DarthMike/darthmike.github.io/source/_posts/2015-09-07-poor-mans-functional-programming-part-2.markdown

 Given that functions are everywhere my first recommendation is that you should learn to read and understand the signature.
 This is specially important when generics are involved, which is a very fundamental part of the language.

+A function signature conveys two crucial bits of information:

+- The **shape** it has, so it can be used somewhere else where another function expects same signature
+- **What** the function does.
+In some cases, specially in the standard library, reading the name and understanding the signature of a function, you can infer what it does.
+I don't think it replaces documentation but it's a big helper when reading code.

 For example take the definition of map for optionals in Swift 2.0 standard library (T is the generic type of the optional itself):

 ```swift